Oliver Travel Trailers

 On a barrier island fronting historic Apalachicola Bay, this park offers visitors a little strip of paradise.

-This might be the best opportunity for you to complete your first boondocking challenge.
-While most of the campsites here do have electricity hookups and all the needed amenities, you can find places near the sea for boondocking as well.
-With over 60 sites for camping, you can find a place for your family too.
-Pets can be brought here, but you will have to keep them leashed and away from the beach.
+This might be the best opportunity to complete your first boondocking challenge.
+While most of the campsites here have electricity hookups and all the needed amenities, you can also find places near the sea for boondocking.
+With over 60 sites for camping, you can find a spot for your family, too.
+Pets can be brought here, but you must keep them away from the beach.

 Plan your adventure: St. George Island State Park